-NASA is sending a new solar-powered lander to Mars next month to check out what’s been happening for the past 4.5 billion years
+NASA is about to launch a new solar-powered lander to Mars — here’s what the InSight will do on the red planet

 - NASA-JPL Caltech

-The last minutes of its journey traveling down into the Martian atmosphere will be the trickiest, as it slows down from around 12,500 miles per hour to five miles an hour in just seven minutes.
+The last minutes of its journey traveling down into the Martian atmosphere will be the trickiest, as the lander slows down from around 12,500 miles per hour to 5 miles per hour in just seven minutes.

 - source